-With peach season in full force, let’s celebrate this delicious time of year with the ultimate summer pizza.
+With peach season in full force, let's celebrate this delicious time of year with the ultimate summer pizza.
 Juicy, ripe peaches come together with salty prosciutto and earthy pesto for the perfect sweet and savory combination while melted fontina adds a creamy touch of decadence.
-This prosciutto-grilled peach pizza will be your new go-to summer staple.
+This grilled peach pizza with pesto and prosciutto will be your new go-to summer staple.

 Georgia gets all the glory when it comes to peaches, but have you ever tried a ripe Palisade peach from beautiful Colorado?
 If you haven’t, put Palisade peaches on your food bucket list.